Skip to main content

 Record

-At present, APITable is open to the interfaces of getting records, creating records, updating records and deleting records.
+At the present time, AITable is open to the interfaces of getting records, creating records, updating records and deleting records.

 The data structure of the records is as follows.